 The first stage in the QTC process is configuration, where the goal is to identify the right combination of products and services to meet your customers’ needs.

-In the modern business environment of increasing product and deal complexity, identifying the right combination of goods and services to recommend to the customer is essential to winning the deal.
-By automatically providing these recommendations to your sales reps, you can ensure that all your sales reps become configuration experts – and sell like the top 20%.
+In the modern business environment of increasing product and deal complexity, recommending the right combination of goods and services to the customer is essential to winning the deal.
+With a configure, price, quote (CPQ) solution, you can automatically provide these recommendations to your sales reps and help them become configuration experts.

-In the quote-to-cash world, pricing refers to the set of rules that dictate how sales can best price a deal, and what incentives can be offered to customers to win deals.
-Identifying the right price for your products is only half the battle.
-Identifying the correct set of discounts, promotions and incentives that win you the customer—without cutting into margins—is essential to driving revenue.
-By uncovering the pricing and promotion strategy that was successful in the past, reps can apply the winning strategy to future deals, increasing win rate and maximizing deal size.
+In the QTC world, pricing refers to the rules that dictate how sales professionals can best price a deal.
+Of course, identifying the right price for your products is only half the battle.
+You must also apply the correct set of discounts, promotions, and incentives that win you the customer—without cutting into margins—is essential to driving revenue.

 4. Contract creation